ChicoState/Anti-Patterns/anemic-domain.md

 According to Fowler on his [website](https://www.martinfowler.com/bliki/AnemicDomainModel.html), anemic classes are "little more than bags of getters and setters", and can be hard to spot as they often appear to be normal classes.

+1. What is the Anti-Pattern?
+2. What is an example?
+3. How/Why is it harmful?
+4. How do we fix it?

 ## Example
 Anemic
 from [Wikipedia](https://en.wikipedia.org/wiki/Anemic_domain_model)